Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 This crisp is the sister of the brown betty, the prettier mom-liked-you-best sister.
 In this dessert, the best part of coffee cake (the streusel crumbs) sits atop a bubbling dish of fruit.
 Most people think of "apple" when they hear the word crisp, but truly any fruit will do.

 In the Carb Diva house, apple crisp is at the top of the list of favorite desserts.
 First (obviously) it's made with apple and spice, not a bad combination in anyone's book.
 And since we live in "apple country" this is an obvious choice for us.

 Next is the fact that this dessert has all the wonderful flavors of apple pie without all of the fuss.
 There's no worry about creating the perfect flaky pie crust (oh my, it can be so fussy).
-There's no rolling of dough, gently placing it in the pie dish (don't stretch it or it might shrink).
+There's no rolling of dough or gently placing it in the pie dish (don't stretch it or it might shrink!).

 Yes, I realize that many of these recipes feature apples.
 Perhaps it's because the apple is so "available."
 This native of Central Asia grows well in North and South America, Europe, Asia, and even in the northern and southern regions of Africa.